takedarts/swgridnet/README.md

 ```

 ## References
 [1] Takeda, Atsushi.
-"SwGridNet: A Deep Convolutional Neural Network based on Grid Topology for Image Classification." arXiv preprint (2017) (in appear).
+"SwGridNet: A Deep Convolutional Neural Network based on Grid Topology for Image Classification." arXiv preprint (2017) (in press).